 Black-tailed godwit call: Olivier Swift, Helene Cartaud, Xeno-Canto

-I am quite easy to spot as I am a large wader and tend to stay in large flocks in winter.
-At low tide I like to feed in groups with other black-tailed godwits, you will see us stabbing our bills up and down in the wet mud like the needles on a sewing machine.
+They are quite easy to spot as they are large waders that tend to stay in large flocks in winter.
+At low tide they like to feed in groups with other black-tailed godwits, you will see them stabbing their bills up and down in the wet mud like the needles on a sewing machine.